Akola Maharashtra, India Travel Guide

 This introduction lays groundwork for a visit both educational plus rewarding.
 It underscores the value of local customs and embracing the unexpected.

 Akola resides in the Vidarbha region of Maharashtra, a state on India's western coast.
-It is a central position within the vast Deccan Plateau, a large, elevated area covering much of central and in the south India.
+It is a central position within the vast Deccan Plateau, a large, elevated area covering much of central and southern India.
 The city's elevation is around 282 meters (925 feet) above sea level.
 This plateau geography gives Akola a relatively flat to gently undulating landscape, with the Morna River flowing through the city.
 The river, a tributary of the Purna River, forms part of the larger Tapi River basin.

 Maintains its role as a commercial and administrative center.